 Integration with other emerging technologies

 Semantic segmentation will increasingly be integrated with other emerging technologies such as the Internet of Things (IoT), virtual reality (VR), and blockchain.
+The encoder decoder architecture is a foundational component for integrating semantic segmentation with these technologies, enabling efficient feature extraction and precise output reconstruction.
 This technological convergence will open up new opportunities for innovation and value creation in areas such as logistics, security, entertainment and e-commerce.

 What are the ethical implications of using semantic segmentation?